NetwCodeProjects/will-scan-c-drive-in-10-seconds/README.md

 1,400,000 files (505 GB) 5 threads was 3 seconds behind 12

-The default 5 is good for most situations I could proably go lower I think If you have a specific worklaod (i'm talking MANY TBs not just 1 ) that need more threads then do it otherwise 5 is fine.
+The default 5 is good for most situations I could proably go lower I think If you have a specific workload (i'm talking MANY TBs not just 1 ) that need more threads then do it otherwise 5 is fine.

 ```